 Bingo with Shirley Temple Bar takes place every Sunday night at Dublin’s largest LGBT club, The George, on Dublin’s South Great George’s Street.

 I established my Sunday night Bingo in The George in 1997 and over 1000 shows later I’m still calling the balls!
 Bingo with Shirley Temple Bar is the original, longest-running and best-known show on the Irish gay scene.
-Entering its twentieth year, the show has made The George the place to be on Sundays for generations of gays and thousands of people from all around the world have seen it.
-The show kicks off at 9:30pm followed by DJ Karen on the decks till the Po-Po show¹.
+For over twenty two years, this show has made The George the place to be on Sundays for generations of the Irish LGBT community and thousands of people from all over the world have seen it.
+The show kicks off at 9:30pm and runs for about 120mins.
+Afterwards you can dance your hearts out till the Po-Po show¹.

 Here’s Shirley’s Bingo FAQs.

 - What is Bingo with Shirley Temple Bar?

 - How Do I Play Bingo?

 My show, which I ingeniously call Bingo with Shirley Temple Bar, is a bonkers combination of bingo and an amazing cabaret show starring me!
 It takes place every Sunday at The George, Ireland’s oldest gay bar and also features some of my fabulous friends and frenemies.
 Each week the cast may be different but you are guaranteed the same unforgettable experience. [top]